SendNukez/NukezDynamic/README.md

 # How to uninstall

-Remove the dribbblish-dynamic script with the following commands
+Remove the nukez-dynamic script with the following commands

 ```
-spicetify config extensions dribbblish-dynamic.js-
+spicetify config extensions nukez-dynamic.js-
 spicetify apply
 ```